-We have audited the accompanying financial statements of Mid County Service District No. 14 ("the District"), a component unit of Multnomah County, Oregon, as of and for the years ended June 30, 2019 and 2018, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements Mid County Service District No. 14 ("the District"), a component unit of Multnomah County, Oregon, as of and for the years ended June 30, 2020 and 2019, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.